ashley-cui/git-workshop-shaw/README.md

 ```
 Using the `git log` command, we can see every commit that has been made in your repo.
 Git log shows you some information, including the commit hash, the author of the commit, and the commit message.
 The most important thing here is the commit hash, as this is globally unique to the commit.
 When doing other advanced git operations, you can specify the commit hash and it will guarantee that you will end up exactly here, at this commit.

-Let's also take a closer look at your specfic initial commit:
+Let's also take a closer look at your specific initial commit:

 ```
 $ git show 371fba22b9562c9888371518a95c72ecd072cbc5